GNU/Linux Elementary OS Installing MongoDB – Quick-Start Guide

-The Linux Tutorial Shows You Step-by-Step How-to Install and Getting-Started Quickly with the Latest MongoDB NoSQL Database Release for Linux Elementary OS i386/amd64 Pantheon Desktop.
+You are Welcome!
+The Tutorial Shows You Step-by-Step How to Install and Quick Start with the Latest MongoDB NoSQL Database Community Edition on Elementary OS 64-bit GNU+Linux Desktop.

-MongoDB (from “humongous”) is an Open-Source Document Database written in C++, and the leading NoSQL database.
+And MongoDB for Elementary OS (from “humongous”) is an Open-Source Document Database written in C++, and the leading NoSQL database.

 - Document-Oriented Storage >> JSON-style documents with dynamic schemas offer simplicity and power.